It Goes Back to Abram: The Purpose of Blessing

 This was God’s plan back in Genesis 12—we were part of God’s promise spoken to Abram thousands of years ago!
 Paul explains it this way:

-“Understand, then, that those who have faith are children of Abraham.
-Scripture foresaw that God would justify the Gentiles by faith, and announced the gospel in advance to Abraham: ‘All nations will be blessed through you.’
-So those who rely on faith are blessed along with Abraham, the man of faith.”
-(Galatians 3:7-9 NIV)
+"Know then that it is those of faith who are the sons of Abraham.
+And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel beforehand to Abraham, saying, 'In you shall all the nations be blessed.'
+So then, those who are of faith are blessed along with Abraham, the man of faith."
+(Galatians 3:7-9)

 Our faith in Jesus makes us Abram’s descendants; and as his children, we are blessed so that all nations can know the same blessing—the same salvation—we have received from God.
 The gifts He gives us and the grace He pours out on us aren’t for our benefit alone!